algorithmsbooks/optimization/README.md

 * p.
 64: Keep up with Convex.jl API using solve!(p, SCS.Optimizer) in Alg 4.4 (thanks to Ross Alexander)
 * p.
 72: Change for clarity: adjust indexing of d and g, but not beta, in conjugate gradient equations by -1. (thanks to Raman Vilkhu)
 * p.
 76: Ref 4, subscript should be superscript (thanks to Robert Moss)
 * p.
+82: Eq 5.34:37: Update superscripts to properly index into alpha and match Eq 4.1 (thanks to Alexandros Tzikas)
+* p.
 83: Alg 5.10 had been implemented from the paper, which was based on a different form of Nesterov momentum (thanks to Dylan Asmar)
 * p.
 84: Ex 5.2: Change "step size" to "step factor" (thanks to John Wu)
 * p.
 85: Ex 5.7: Remove "normalized" to have exercise match code implementation (thanks to Alexandros Tzikas)